Aifred-Health/Vulcan-Old/README.md

-# AIfred
+# aifred
-Precision Medicine for Increased Treatment Efficacy
+Clinical Decision Aid for Increased Treatment Efficacy

+Mental health is an integral part of our well-being and how we function within society. aifred aims to bring personalized treatments at scale by combining best practices from psychiatry and deep learning.

 ## Dependencies
  Simply run: